RikudouSage/LemmySchedule/README.md

   - Read the [documentation on uploading files](#file-uploading) in this README
 - `SINGLE_INSTANCE_MODE` - set to 1 if you want to run in single instance mode where only people from instance set in `DEFAULT_INSTANCE` can log in
+- `IMGUR_ACCESS_TOKEN` - the access token to use with Imgur, leave empty to not support Imgur

 ### Volumes